gaycodegal/SyncCore/README.md

 # SyncCore
 - A one-page library combined with UI and data control.

 Currently this is just a specification and goals document.
-Code will be uploaded as the project matures.
+All code in the project is purely speculative and subject to change.

 SyncCore is an in-progress UI-builder and data management scheme which will be used in future versions of LiquiZ to reduce complexity.
 It is a well known fact that creating a display, back-end server, and front end functionality can quickly bog down any project, and greatly reducing productivity.
 SyncCore will prodive an approach to this issue by creating tools and a structured approach to these issues.
 In addition, it will provide the speed and power of a one-page approach, ensuring faster page loading and product response time.